 When you enroll in a PEBB CDHP, your employer contributes $700.08 for you, or $1,400.04 for your family in your HSA.* If you're a non-Medicare retiree, COBRA or Leave Without Pay member, PEBB contributes the same amount.

 The contribution goes into your HSA in monthly installments over the year:

 *If you have at least one other family member on your CDHP, then you qualify for the family contribution.

-You may be able to have money deducted from your paycheck pre-tax and deposited into your HSA.
-Check with your employer to see if this option is available to you.
-If yes, you can fill out an Authorization for Payroll Deduction form and give it to your payroll office.
+Ask your employer if you can have money deducted from your paycheck pre-tax and deposited into your HSA.
+If you can, fill out an Authorization for Payroll Deduction form and give it to your payroll office.

 You can also make post-tax contributions from your bank account and deduct the amount from your taxable income when you prepare your tax return.
-You'll get a statement from HealthEquity to help you prepare your tax return in 2014.
+You'll get a statement from HealthEquity to help you prepare your tax return.

-- Any unspent funds in your HSA will remain.
+- You won't forfeit any unspent funds in your HSA.
 You can spend your HSA funds on qualified medical expenses, or you can leave them for the future.
 However, you and your employer (or the PEBB Program) may no longer contribute to your HSA.

 - HealthEquity will charge you a monthly fee of $3.95 if you have less than $2,500 in your account after you leave the CDHP.
 You can avoid this charge by either ensuring you have at least $2,500 in your HSA or spending all of your HSA funds.

-- If you set up automatic contributions to your HSA either through your employer’s payroll office or HealthEquity, you should contact them to stop the deductions from your paycheck.
+- If you set up automatic contributions to your HSA either through your employer’s payroll office or to HealthEquity, you must contact them to stop the deductions from your paycheck.